Skip to main content

 ABOUT THE PROJECT

 Juvenile idiopathic arthritis (JIA) is a chronic disease with inflammation of the joints that can lead to damage and loss of function.
 New drugs and treatment strategies, such as tumor necrosis factor (TNF) inhibitors, have improved the course of the disease in JIA, but the majority of patients do not achieve a state without disease activity.
-Cortisone injections into inflamed joints are widely used, but the procedure is painful and usually requires anesthesia in children.
-No controlled studies have measured the effect of joint injections, and we do not know whether joint injections have an additional effect in JIA patients who start treatment with TNF inhibitors.
+Cortisone injections into inflamed joints are widely used, but the procedure is painful and most often requires anesthesia in children.
+No controlled studies have measured the effect of joint injections, and we do not know whether joint injections provide additional benefit in JIA patients who start treatment with TNF inhibitors.

-MinJIA is a national randomized study where the aim is to investigate whether joint injections in combination with a TNF inhibitor are more effective than TNF inhibitors alone.
-All health regions participate, and the study is led from Oslo University Hospital.
+MinJIA is a national randomized study where the aim is to investigate whether joint injections in combination with TNF inhibitor are more effective than TNF inhibitor alone.
+All health regions are participating, and the study is led by Oslo University Hospital.

 The most important outcome measure is remission, which means no symptoms or signs of active disease.

-The research question behind the study is: Do cortisone injections in inflamed joints have an additional effect when a TNF inhibitor is started in childhood arthritis?
-Both possible outcomes of the study will have significance for clinical practice.
-If a strategy that includes joint injections is best, the MinJIA study will contribute to knowledge-based recommendations with more emphasis on joint injections.
-If it turns out that cortisone injections in all inflamed joints are redundant when TNF inhibitor treatment is started, clinical practice will change so that children, young people and families can be spared unpleasant and time-consuming procedures, and costs for society can be reduced.
+The research question behind the study is: Do cortisone injections in inflamed joints provide an additional effect when starting TNF inhibitor therapy in pediatric arthritis?
+Both possible outcomes of the study will have implications for clinical practice.
+If a strategy that includes joint injections is best, the MinJIA study will contribute to evidence-based recommendations with more emphasis on joint injections.
+If it turns out that cortisone injections in all inflamed joints are unnecessary when starting TNF inhibitor therapy, clinical practice will change so that children, adolescents and families can be spared unpleasant and time-consuming procedures, and costs to society can be reduced.

 WHO CAN JOIN?

-The study includes children and young people aged 1-18 who have active childhood arthritis (juvenile idiopathic arthritis) and where it is considered to start with a tumor necrosis factor (TNF) inhibitor.
+The study includes children and adolescents 1-18 years of age who have active juvenile idiopathic arthritis and are considering starting a tumor necrosis factor (TNF) inhibitor.
 Patients at the centers that are active in the study can participate if they meet the criteria for participation.
-This is assessed by study staff at the centre.
+This is assessed by study personnel at the center.

 202 children are included and followed with modern treatment principles for one year.

-Clinical examinations, ultrasound and, if necessary, MRI of joints are carried out.
-Parents and patients fill in questionnaires about self-perceived health.
+Clinical examinations, ultrasound and, if necessary, MRI of the joints are performed.
+Parents and patients fill out a questionnaire about self-perceived health.
 Blood samples for measuring drug concentration and immunogenetic tests are collected.
-Through analysis of various factors, the study will contribute to the development of personalized treatment for childhood arthritis.
+Through analysis of multiple factors, the study will contribute to the development of personalized treatment for pediatric arthritis.